Five-Fishes/Engseen-Purchase-Requisition-Backend/README.md

 3. Java 11

 ## Development
-1. Start up database, and create DATABASE 'engseenERP'.
+1. Start up database, and create DATABASE 'API'.
 This is because SQL SERVER cannot create database on startup.
     - Recommend using Azure Data Studio
     - Login with connection details as follows:
         - Connection Type: Microsoft SQL Server